skeoop/skeoop.github.io/java8/Method-References.md

 A method reference is a syntax for defining a reference to a single method.

-Method references can be used in place of a class implementing an interface, if the interface has only one abstract method (a *functional interface*).
+Method references can be used in place of a class implementing an interface, if the interface has only one abstract method (called a *functional interface*).

 The syntax for a method reference is: